07 Jul Jerónimo Martins History

 The company faced almost bankruptcy.
 And the solution came from the north by the hands of Francisco Manuel dos Santos, (Alexandre Soares dos Santos grandfather), and Elysio Pereira do Vale, who had already another company – Grandes Armazéns Reunidos.
 In 1921 they arrived in Lisbon to open the Estabelecimento Jerónimo Martins & Filho, with a wide variety of products: genuine Gruyère, London and Parmesan cheese, little barrels of superior olives from Marseille.
 It was a challenging time: Francisco Manuel dos Santos took a loan of five thousand escudos offering as a guarantee “his work and his honesty”.

 During the World War II years, margarine became an essential product and the protagonist of a turning point in the Group’s business.
 Francisco Manuel dos Santos left the leadership to his son-in-law and nephew, Elísio Alexandre dos Santos, who started to produce margarine in his own factory, called Fabrica Imperial de Margarina.
-Later, he made a partnership with Unilever – wich remains till today.
+Later, he made a partnership with Unilever – witch remains till today.

 The entry of the Group into manufacturing was confirmed by the joint venture with the multinational Unilever, whose products had been marketing since 1926.
 The essence of success for the lasting partnership with Unilever can be found in the excellent relations, based on a spirit of openness, trust and mutual respect and a long-term vision.